-The symptoms of osteosarcoma may not be obvious in the beginning and, as a result, the initial diagnosis of the disease can often occur after it has already developed significantly.
-In fact, the first time that many individuals notice a sign of the disease is when the suddenly fracture the affected after minor trauma, as a result of the weakened bone.
+The symptoms of osteosarcoma may not be obvious in the beginning and, as a result, the initial diagnosis of the disease often occurs after it has already developed significantly.
+In fact, the first time that many individuals notice a sign of the disease is when they suddenly fracture the affected after minor trauma as a result of the weakened bone.

-There are, however, some signs that may be evident and if it is possible to recognize these earlier, timely treatment can be begun earlier to improve prognosis and avoid a fracture.
+There are, however, some signs that may be evident.
+Therefore, if it is possible to recognize these signs earlier in the course of osteosarcoma, timely treatment can be initiated earlier to improve the patient's prognosis and avoid fractures.

-When the disease is suspected, several imaging techniques that may be used to investigate the structure of the bone and a possible tumor inside.
+When the disease is suspected, several imaging techniques may be used to investigate the structure of the bone and identify whether there is a tumor present or not.
 A biopsy of the tumor is then needed to confirm the malignancy of the tumor and the appropriate treatment.

 Pain is a symptom of osteosarcoma that many patients notice.
-Particularly teenagers who participate in sporting activities tend to complain about pain below the knee, or in their lower femur.
-It is common for this pain to worsen during the nighttime, but it is normal for it to vary in intensity and come and go over time.
+This is particularly true in teenagers who participate in sporting activities as these individuals tend to complain about pain below the knee or in their lower femur.
+It is common for this pain to worsen during the nighttime.
+Additionally, it is normal for the pain associated with osteosarcoma to vary in intensity and come and go over time.

 Swelling in the area may also become evident, especially if the tumor has grown to a large size.
 However, even a big tumor may not produce visible swelling if it is not near the surface of the body.
 An example of this is a tumor on the pelvis, which is more difficult to detect.

 The bones affected by osteosarcoma are not as strong as healthy bones.
-This is not often visible or identifiable by patients, but they will be more likely to fracture the bone as a result.
-This can occur even with minor trauma, known as a pathological fracture.
+This is not often visible or identifiable by patients; however, they will be more likely to fracture the bone as a result of this.
+These fractures of weakened bones can occur even with minor trauma, which is also known as a pathological fracture.

 An X-ray is the first type of imaging that needs to be done, which is then followed by a number of different scans.
 This includes: